wyne-ybanez/personal-portfolio-master/README.md

 ## Known Bugs

-(i) There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6, 7, 8).
+- There is a bug with the carousel indicator `.carousel-indicators li` by which the indicators move up and down when the testimonial section is viewed on mobile device (iPhone 6, 7, 8).

-(ii) When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
+- When viewed on the Macbook Air 2015 - 13", there was a bug where the blue border behind the "About me" image was not styled properly.
 The `height` and the `bottom` position the blue box did not apply the styles specified in style.css.
 However, upon viewing it on the Macbook Pro - 13" and testing on [ami responsive](http://ami.responsivedesign.is/#), the border followed its styling accordingly.

 ## Design Changes